maflcko/b-c-gui-translations-review/reviews/sk.md

         <source>Whether or not a watch-only address is involved in this transaction.</source>
         <translation>Či je v tejto transakcii adresy iba na sledovanie.</translation>

 YES
-The Slovak translation is incorrect and incomplete.
-The English sentence is conditional ("Whether or not a watch-only address is involved in this transaction."), but the Slovak version lacks a verb and proper structure.
-Also, "adresy iba na sledovanie" is grammatically incorrect (plural noun with "je," singular verb form missing, and meaning is unclear).
-The correct translation should express the condition clearly and maintain the original meaning.
+The translation is grammatically incorrect and somewhat unclear.
+"Adresy iba na sledovanie" is plural ("addresses"), and it omits the verb that would clarify the meaning.
+The proper translation should retain the singular "address" and the conditional form.

 Correct translation:
-"Či je v tejto transakcii zapojená iba adresa na sledovanie."
+Či sa tejto transakcie zúčastňuje adresa iba na sledovanie.
 ```

 ```